ptr727/NxWitness/README.md

 ## Release Notes

+- Version 2.5:
+  - Added [NxGo][nxgo] builds, a version of Nx Witness targeted at the transportation sector, [PR](https://github.com/ptr727/NxWitness/pull/172) by @kinnairdclan, thank you.
 - Version 2.4:
   - Added [Hanwha Vision][hanwhavision] [Wisenet WAVE VMS][hanwhawave] builds, another US OEM whitelabel version Nx Witness.
   - Using the `CreateMatrix` utility instead of M4 to create Docker and Compose files for all product variants.